Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Background

-The main importance of these coefficients is that a suitable control on them implies a bounded law of iterated logarithm if $S$ is a uniformly expanding map (definition in \cite{dedecker2012almost}) and $f$ in the closure of $\mathrm{Mon}_2(M,\nu)$ (denoted below by $\mathrm{Mon}^c_2(M,\nu)$ ), where $\text{Mon}_2(M,\nu)$ is the set of $f$ such that $\nu(\abs{f}^2)\leq M^2$ and $f$ is the finite sum of functions monotonic in some interval and null elsewhere. \begin{theorem}[\cite{dedecker2012almost}] Let $S$ be a uniformly expanding map of the unit interval with an absolutely continuous invariant measure $\nu$.
+The main importance of these coefficients is that a suitable control on them implies a bounded law of iterated logarithm for the Birkhoff sums of uniformly expanding maps of the interval (being one of its inverse branches the transformation $R$) and observables $f$ in the closure of the family of functions $\mathrm{Mon}_2(M,\nu)$ (below we denote this closure by $\mathrm{Mon}^c_2(M,\nu)$), where $\text{Mon}_2(M,\nu)$ ($M>0$, $\nu$ a measure on the unit interval) is the set of functions $g:[0,1]\longrightarrow\R$ such that $\nu(\abs{g}^2)\leq M^2$ (square-integrable with respect to the measure $\nu$) and $g$ is a finite sum of functions which are monotonic in some interval and zero elsewhere. \begin{theorem}[\cite{dedecker2012almost}] Let $S$ be a uniformly expanding map of the unit interval with an absolutely continuous invariant measure $\nu$.
 Then, for any $M>0$ and $f \in \mathrm{Mon}^c_2(M,\nu)$, there exists a nonnegative constant $A$ such that

 This convergence implies a bounded law of iterated logarithm: for $\nu$-almost every $\omega$,

 \end{theorem}